vanstee/vanstee.github.com/resume.md

   view documentation for bundles
 * Wrote a fully spec compliant, simple parser-combinator [Mustache parser](https://github.com/operable/fumanchu)
-* Built enhancements for and helped maintained [Relay](https://github.com/operable/go-relay), our command executor, written in Golang which interfaces with Docker
+* Built enhancements for and helped maintain [Relay](https://github.com/operable/go-relay), our command executor, written in Golang which interfaces with Docker